DPF vs AdBlue delete – what’s legal in 2026?

 • Home

 “Should I delete the DPF, the AdBlue system, or both?”
-That question lands in my inbox daily—especially now the 2025 emissions tweaks have hit the UK statute book.
+That question lands in my inbox daily — especially now the 2025 emissions tweaks have hit the UK statute book.
 Remove the wrong bit and you could face £1,000–£2,500 fines under the updated Road Vehicles (Construction and Use) Regs.
 Keep reading for an apples-to-apples comparison of DPF delete vs AdBlue delete: cost, legal risk, Euro-7 impact and resale value.
-Then decide whether you need a compliant repair, or a mobile AdBlue removal in Stoke-on-Trent for off-road or export use.
+Then decide whether you need a compliant repair or a mobile AdBlue fault diagnosis across Staffordshire.

 DPF delete vs AdBlue delete at a glance